instantish/slack-blockkit-cheatsheet/README.md

-# Slack BlockKit Cheatsheet
+# Slack Block Kit Cheatsheet
-This is a cheatsheat for the [BlockKit API](https://api.slack.com/block-kit), great for referencing when wireframing out Slack interactions.
+This is a cheatsheat for the [Block Kit API](https://api.slack.com/block-kit), great for referencing when wireframing out Slack interactions.

 ## Values to know